Rougheye rockfish

 The rougheye rockfish (Sebastes aleutianus) is a rockfish of the genus Sebastes.
-It is also known as the blackthroat rockfish or the blacktip rockfish and grows to a maximum of about 97 cm in length, with the IGFA record weight being 6.69 kg.
+It is also known as the blackthroat rockfish, rougheye seaperch, blacktip seaperch, longlife seaperch or the blacktip rockfish and grows to a maximum of about 97 cm in length, with the IGFA record weight being 6.69 kg.
 Similar to many other members of its genus, it is extremely long-lived, and has been known to reach an age of 205 years.

 Taxonomy

 The rougheye rockfish was first formally described as Sebastodes aleutianus in 1898 by the American ichthyologists David Starr Jordan and Barton Warren Evermann with the type locality given as off Karluk on Kodiak Island in the Shelikof Straits in Alaska.

-This taxon has been considered to be a synonymous with the blackspotted rockfish (S. melanostictus) but that taxon is now accepted as a valid species and both the blackspotted rockfish and the rougheye rockfish are classified within the subgenus Zalopyr.
+This particular taxon was previously thought to be synonymous with the blackspotted rockfish (S. melanostictus).
+However, the blackspotted rockfish is now recognized as a distinct and valid species.
+Both the blackspotted rockfish and the rougheye rockfish are currently classified within the subgenus Zalopyr.
 The specific name means of the Aleutian Islands, Kodiak Island used to be considered to be one of the Aleutians.

 Description

-The rougheye rockfish is so-named because of the ten or so spines found on the lower eyelid.
+The rougheye rockfish is so-named because of the two to ten spines found along the lower edge of its orbits.
 It is pink, tan or brownish with irregular patches of brown of darker color and often a darker patch at the back of the operculum.
 The posterior part of the lateral line is often pink.
 An average adult size is about 80 cm.